lagosnomad/nigerian-slack-communities/README.md

 Community               |      Manager      |              Description
 ------------------------|-------------------|------------------------------------------
 [Ionic Nigeria](https://ionic-nigeria.herokuapp.com)           |    @mczlatan ✌   | A community for Ionic developers in Nigeria.
-Talk About buzzing designs, code patterns, ask tecnical questions, share knowledge.
+Talk About buzzing designs, code patterns, ask technical questions, share knowledge.
-[Python Nigeria](https://py-slack-invite.herokuapp.com/)           |    @acetakwas 👨   | We are a community of Python users and enthusiasts, with the goal of advancing the use of Python within Nigeria and environs.
+[Python Nigeria](https://py-slack-invite.herokuapp.com/)           |    @acetakwas 👨   | A community of Python users and enthusiasts, with the goal of advancing the use of Python within Nigeria and environs.
 We are an open community; as such, everyone is welcome to join and make meaningful contribution.

 ### Companies